The Privacy, Data Protection and Cybersecurity Law Review: Netherlands

 Internet of things

 Given the rise in the use of smart devices and connected cars, it is not surprising that the internet of things is a key focus area in the enforcement agenda of the Dutch DPA.
 In particular, the Dutch DPA voiced concerns about the security of smart devices and the detailed view of an individual's personal life that the collected data may give.
-In June 2019, the Dutch DPA published practical guidance for data subjects relating to the purchasing, installation and use of smart devices.8 In March 2020, the Dutch DPA published practical guidance for data subjects on the purchasing, using, selling and renting of connected cars.9
+In June 2019, the Dutch DPA published practical guidance for data subjects relating to the purchasing, installation and use of smart devices.9 In March 2020, the Dutch DPA published practical guidance for data subjects on the purchasing, using, selling and renting of connected cars.10 In July 2021, the Dutch DPA published a report regarding the development of smart cities in the Netherlands.11

 Following signs that supermarkets were interested in using facial recognition, the Dutch DPA reminded supermarkets of the rules for facial recognition in a letter published in June 2020.12 By providing information and intervening where necessary, the Dutch DPA intends to prevent supermarkets from unlawfully using facial recognition.
-A related interesting development is the use of artificial intelligence and machine learning to create deepfakes: fabricated media in which an individual in an existing image or video is replaced with another individual's likeness.
+In December 2020, the Dutch DPA issued a formal warning to a supermarket due to unlawful use of facial recognition.13 A related interesting development is the use of artificial intelligence and machine learning to create deepfakes: fabricated media in which an individual in an existing image or video is replaced with another individual's likeness.

 - omission to indicate preferences or inactivity;